ashish60808/CKAD/QuestionSet1.md

 Start the Job and check its history.
 Each pod created by the Job should have the label id: awesome-job.
 The job should be named neb-new-job and the container neb-new-job-container.``

 > `` Team Mercury asked you to perform some operations using Helm, all in Namespace mercury:
-1. Delete release internal-issue-report-apiv1
+* 1. Delete release internal-issue-report-apiv1
-2. Upgrade release internal-issue-report-apiv2 to any newer version of chart bitnami/nginx available
+* 2. Upgrade release internal-issue-report-apiv2 to any newer version of chart bitnami/nginx available
-3. Install a new release internal-issue-report-apache of chart bitnami/apache.
-The Deployment should have two replicas, set these via Helm-values during install.
+* 3. Install a new release internal-issue-report-apache of chart bitnami/apache.
+The Deployment should have two replicas, set these via Helm- values during install.
-4. There seems to be a broken release, stuck in pending-install state.
+*4. There seems to be a broken release, stuck in pending-install state.
 Find it and delete it``

 > ``Team Neptune has its own ServiceAccount named neptune-sa-v2 in Namespace neptune.
 A coworker needs the token from the Secret that belongs to that ServiceAccount.
 Write the base64 decoded token to file /opt/course/5/token.``